NEW ONLINE FORMAT | September 29-October 2, 2020 | Virtual GoogleMeet Morning Sessions

-This course introduces the economics concepts, strategies and basic tools utilized in the oil and gas industry which is needed to learn how to assess the economic attractiveness of upstream investments in the face of uncertainty.
+This course will help you answer these questions.
+The instructor, Mark Cronshaw, introduces the economics concepts, strategies and basic tools utilized in the oil and gas industry which are needed to learn how to assess the economic attractiveness in the face of uncertainty.

-You will learn how and why applying these tools will help you make better decisions and how to recognize attractive opportunities and avoid bad ones:
+You will learn how and why applying the following ‘tools’ will help you make better decisions and how to recognize attractive opportunities and avoid bad ones:

 Optimal Choice; Decline Curves; Reserves; Cash Flow; Before and After Tax Economics; Discount Rate; Incremental, Acquisition, and Exploration Economics; Value of Information; Monte Carlo Methods; plus a basic understanding of oil and gas.

-Oil and gas companies routinely use economic tools to make decisions about investments and divestitures.
-This course will both provide background on the upstream oil and gas industry and also introduce you to the economic decision-making tools used to make high stakes decisions in uncertain environments.
+Oil and gas companies routinely use these economic tools to make decisions about investments and divestitures.
+This course provides an overview of the entire oil and gas industry (upstream, midstream, and downstream), will teach upstream economics, and introduces the economic decision-making tools used to make high stakes decisions in uncertain environments.

-* How to organize and frame economic problems in the oil and gas industry
+* How to make optimal decisions in the oil and gas industry

 * Apply and compute basic economic criteria

-* Increase your knowledge in basic petroleum economic analysis, cost estimation, and profitability assessment
+* Increase your knowledge of global and local oil and gas, basic petroleum economic analysis, cost estimation, and profitability assessment

-* Understand the differences in risk and return of assets
+* Model risk and return in the face of uncertainty

-* Recognize and use basic units, conversions, and classification systems common in the industry
+* Learn and use basic units, conversions, and classification systems common in the industry

 Entry and Mid-Level Managers; Landmen; Accountants & Finance Personnel; Project Managers; Government Officials; Finance Analysts; Production Engineers; Geologists; Regulators; Reservoir Engineers; Planners; Policy Analysts